qoqa/swiss_bank_validator/README.md

 Allow to valid a Swiss Iban passed on the rules of http://www.swissiban.com/

+You can also validate field to be complient with bank (without special character).
+Useful if you want to create batch paiement

 ## Installation

 Add this line to your application's Gemfile: